Records with Sonobeat in 1973

 No commercial releases on Sonobeat Records

 Performing down-home Texas country music, Johnny Lyon and Janet Lynn record at the Sonobeat studios on North Lamar in Austin, Texas, in March 1973.
 Sonobeat producer Bill Josey Sr.'s abbreviated session notes uniquely are written on masking tape affixed to the 4-track half-inch tape reel on which the masters of several artists, including Johnny and Janet, are sequenced.
 Unfortunately, Bill doesn't indicate the titles of any of the songs recorded by any of those artists or the additional musicians who have contributed to the recordings, but via one of Johnny's friends as well as a 2018 search of the Austin American-Statesman newspaper archives, we have the scoop on who performs on Johnny and Janet's tracks, all of whom are members of Johnny's band, the Country Nu-Notes.
-Johnny's friend also indicates that Johnny and Janet are only a "singing" couple, not a "married" couple (Johnny's wife is Suzy Joseph).
+Johnny's friend also confirms that Johnny and Janet are only a "singing" couple, not a "married" couple (Johnny's wife is Suzy Joseph).
 The band, headlined by Johnny and Janet, travels throughout Texas from a red, white, and blue Continental Trailways motor coach driven by roadie Skip Hinkle.

 The Sonobeat archives don't shed further light on the Johnny Lyon and Janet Lynn recording sessions.
-It appears that Bill Sr. records two or three songs by the pair, but no stereo or mono versions have been found in the archives, so here we've made a stereo mix from the half-inch 4-track session master of an upbeat duet, title unknown, to demonstrate the pure country music heritage that Johnny and Janet embody in 1973.
+It appears that Bill Sr. records two or three songs by the pair, but we've found no stereo or mono mix-downs in the archives, so here we've made a fresh stereo mix from the half-inch 4-track session master of an upbeat duet, title unknown, to demonstrate the pure country music heritage that Johnny and Janet embody in 1973.